-Stroke Foundation's StrokeSafe Speaker program, which is funded through public donations in Queensland, delivers presentations across Australia to community groups, workplaces, and as part of special events.
+Stroke Foundation's StrokeSafe Speaker program, which is funded internally, and through contributions from our donors, delivers presentations across Australia to community groups, workplaces, and as part of special events.
 Talks are delivered by trained volunteers to raise awareness of what stroke is, how to reduce stroke risk, and how to recognise the signs of stroke (using the F.A.S.T. test).

-Thousands of Queenslanders have received life-saving messages about stroke through these presentations, delivered by volunteer speakers who have either had a stroke themselves or are close to someone who has.
+Territorians have received life-saving messages about stroke through these presentations, delivered by volunteer speakers who have had a stroke themselves or are close to someone who has.
 StrokeSafe presentations are a key component of Stroke Foundation's highly effective F.A.S.T.
 Community Education Program, that is currently being delivered in Tasmania, Western Australia, New South Wales and the Australian Capital Territory, with funding from governments in each of these jurisdictions.
 In these jurisdictions, where governments provide funding, we are able to train more StrokeSafe speakers, deliver more presentations, and reach a greater number of people in the community.